 The Court or a registrar may waive a fee referred to in Schedule 1 Division 1 item 6(a) or 7 if the Court or registrar is satisfied that the waiving of the fee would assist in the efficient operation of the Court.

-[Regulation 9 inserted in Gazette 14 Jun 2016 p.
+[Regulation 9 inserted by Gazette 14 Jun 2016 p.
 1861.]

 10. Disputes as to fees, determination of